Kathiramangalam Vana Durga Temple

 Kathiramangalam Vana Durga is one of the Nava (9) Durga temples.
 The presiding deity is Shri Vana Durga Parameswari Amman.
-It is believed that she visits Kashi during the nights and comes back every day.
+It is believed that she visits Kashi during the night and comes back every day.
 The ancient name of the Village is "Siva Malliga Vanam".
 Special poojas are held during Raahu Kaalam on Sundays at this temple and the goddess is also called Raahu Kaala Durga.